-Editors of The Tusculum Review will forward finalists to a member of our Advisory Board, who will serve as final judge for the 2015 prize.
-Family, friends, and previous or current students of TTR staff, or those with reciprocal professional relationships with TTR staff, will be disqualified from the contest.
+Editors of The Tusculum Review will forward finalists to Allison Joseph of our Advisory Board, who will serve as final judge for the 2016 prize.
+Family, friends, and previous or current students of the judge, or those with reciprocal professional relationships with Joseph, will be disqualified from the contest.

-Manuscripts will be numbered, and all names on the manuscripts will be removed before they are read and work is presented to the judges.
-In the event that judges do not deem any submissions worthy of the prize, The Tusculum Review reserves the right to extend the call for manuscripts or to cancel the award.
+Manuscripts will be numbered, and all names on the manuscripts will be removed before they are read and work is presented to the judge.
+In the event that the judge does not deem any submissions worthy of the prize, The Tusculum Review reserves the right to extend the call for manuscripts or to cancel the award.

 The winner and finalists will be listed on The Tusculum Review companion website.